charbelmansour005/ReactJS-Eurisko/README.md

 - The cards on the dashboard screen have a simple clean design and a corner button which when is clicked, shows a longer paragraph from the article if available.
 If not available, details are provided about the article and a bottom link is shown in both cases that allows the user to see the full article on NY Post.
 - The dashboard screen contains a custom top bar which has a search field, a button to turn tooltips on/off and a theme switch where both of the latter effect all the elements of the application.
 - The user may pull down to refresh by pulling down the screen by a pointer click & drag
+- The styling of the 404 page is randomized on reload
+- The login logo is randomized on reload
+- The article's card image is randomized on reload

 ### Main Libraries:
 - axios